vmware-archive/app-manage/puppet/vfws/README.md

 # About this module

-This module installs vfabric-web-server from the vFabric YUM Repo and manages instances.
+This module installs vfabric-web-server and manages instances.
 It is important to note that this module uses the newserver command to create the instances.
 This means that if a configuration variable changes in a manifest that it will not be reflected in the instance unless it is destroyed first and allowed to be recreated.

 # Before you begin

-This module depends on the pivotal\_repo module
+This module depends on the pivotal\_repo module.

 # Example Usage